TexasTorque/TorqueLib/legacy/readme.md

-# Texas Torque Motor and Motor Controller Package
+# Texas Torque Legacy Classes

-This package contains wrapper classes that are used to abstract common functionality for a motor.
-The use of common base classes and interfaces helps with writing generic motor implementations that can be easily modified if mechanical so choose. :)
+This package contains a bunch of legacy classes that shouldn't really find their way into new code.
+They're still here for backwards compatability within this library and support for old projects.